CS-3035-2025/cs-3035-2025.github.io/en_CA/pages/CS3035-fall-2024-syllabus.md

 ### More Details

-This course provides important background building graphical user interfaces, with some general background on design.
-We will cover conceptual and practical aspects of many of the aspects of GUI design and implementation.
+This course provides important background in building graphical user interfaces, with some general background on design.
+We will cover conceptual and practical aspects of GUI design and implementation.
 This year we will focus on coding in JavaFX, using both purely procedural code and mark-up.
 We will contrast approaches for basic implementation using other languages and toolkits such as Python/Tkinter, HTML/CSS/JavaScript, and Android/Java.

 This course is a complement to:

-- **CS 3025**: Human-Computer Interaction, which could be called Designing and Evaluating User Interfaces and focuses on discovering and identifying user needs/requirements, interface design and practical system evaluation), and
+- **CS 3025**: Human-computer interaction, which could be called Designing and Evaluating User Interfaces and focuses on discovering and identifying user needs/requirements, interface design and practical system evaluation), and
 - **CS 4065**: Interactive Human-Centred Systems - which could be called Introduction to Research Methods in Human-Computer Interaction.

 ### Prerequisites